 Gustave Eiffel’s new tower, to be built in Paris for the anniversary of French Independence in 1889, wasnt just something that could be put up at a whim.
 No-one had to that date ever built so high, and worse no-one had ever built lifts that could climb such heights.
 Originally Eiffel had held the notion stairs would be sufficient but eventually he was convinced, in part by the authorities, his La Tour Eiffel would not be complete without lifts.

 Postcard from my 1973 visit depicting the three main lift systems.
-The Edoux’s lower cabin is shown on the right.
+The Edoux lift is shown on the right.

 Eiffel decided to tender out contracts for the lifts to companies who deemed they could overcome the technological challenges.
 USA’s Otis and France’s Roux-Combaluzier-Lepape took up the challenge for the first stage and installed lifts, two pillars to each company.
 Both overcame the problems where the first part of travel was at 54.5 before changing to 79, a difference of over 23 degrees (figures approximate) between the ground and second floors.

-For the stage of travel to the tower’s summit, Eiffel first considered a guy named M Backmann (of whom little is known) before enlisting the help of Félix Léon Edoux.
-Both had been friends since the Ecole Centrale Paris.
+For the stage of travel from the second floor to the tower’s summit, Eiffel first considered a guy named M Backmann (of whom little is known) before enlisting the help of Félix Léon Edoux.
+Both Eiffel and Edoux had been friends since the Ecole Centrale Paris.

 Edoux was known for having built the tallest lifts in the world to date with a climb of approximately 230 feet (70m) at the Trocadero in Paris.
-Despite this height it was nearly at the maximum of his system, yet Eiffel’s design required a climb of 525 feet (160m) roughly the entire height of Blackpool Tower!
+Despite this height it was practically the maximum Edoux’s system could manage, yet Eiffel’s design required a climb of 525 feet (160m) roughly the entire height of Blackpool Tower!

-It seems not even Edoux had the expertise to achieve such heights, so a compromise was made.
+It seems not even Edoux had the engineering expertise needed to achieve such heights, thus a compromise was made.
 Instead of a direct lift, Edoux’s would operate in two sections, each 262 feet (79m), and meet at a point halfway, roughly 668 feet (203m) above the ground.
-Well that’s nothing these days in terms of how high our buildings or these high altitude glass bridges are, but when the lifts were in operation that was scary!
+That’s nothing these days in terms of how high our buildings or even these high altitude glass bridges are, but when the lifts were first in operation during the last years of the 19th Century that was scary!

 The Edoux system (image modified from Robert Vogel’s book)